anders-biostat/linked-charts/docs/rlc/api.md

 `data`     |     List of properties to be redefined for this layer or chart.
 Created by the [`dat`](#dat)  function.
 `chartId`     |     ID of the chart, for which to redefine properties.
 `layerId`     |     ID of the layer, for which to redefine properties.
 If the chart has a single layer or doesn't have layers, default value (which is NULL) can be used.
-`with`     |     A data set from which other properties should be taken.
-If the data set doesn't have a column with the requested name, the variable will be searched for outside of the data set.
-Must be a data.frame or a list.
+`with`     |     A dataset or a list from which other properties should be taken.
+If the dataset doesn't have a column with the requested name, the variable will be searched for outside of the dataset.
+Must be a `data.frame` or a `list` .

 ## Examples